campanula/game-dev-soc-bot/README.md

 These commands are for submitting entries for a game jam, and voting for those submissions.

+- signup: Access a form within Discord to sign up to the current game jam
 - submit [submission] [team]: Submits a game jam entry to the list.
 Only allows submission URL's from the sites https://github.com, https://itch.io, and https://gamejolt.com
 - submissions: Prints the current list of submissions
 - winner: Prints the last game jam winner